Elbeti96/ETS0426-15/README.md

     my_dict2 = dict.fromkeys(keys, "Unknown") # my_dict2 will be {"name": "Unknown", "age": "Unknown", "city": "Unknown"}

     my_dict3 = dict.fromkeys("abc", 0) #my_dict3 will be {'a': 0, 'b': 0, 'c': 0}
+# Third Commit

+1. dict.values()

+•  Explanation: The values() method returns a view object that displays a list of all the values in the dictionary.
+This view object is dynamic, meaning that if you change the dictionary, the view object will reflect those changes.
+The order of the values in the view object is guaranteed to match the insertion order in Python 3.7+.

+•  Purpose: To efficiently access and iterate over the values in a dictionary.

+•  How it Works:

+  1. The method creates a view object that represents the dictionary's values.
+  2. The view object provides a dynamic view of the values, reflecting any changes made to the dictionary.
+  3. The order of the values corresponds to the insertion order (Python 3.7+).

+•  Important Notes:

+  •  The returned object is a view, not a static list.
+  •  Changes to the dictionary are immediately reflected in the view.
+  •  To get a static list of the values, you can use list(dict.values()).
+  •  The order of values is guaranteed to match insertion order in Python 3.7+.

+•  Example (Python):

+    my_dict = {"name": "Alice", "age": 30, "city": "New York"}

+    values_view = my_dict.values()

+    print(values_view)  # Output: dict_values(['Alice', 30, 'New York'])

+    my_dict["country"] = "USA"  # Add a new key-value pair

+    print(values_view)  # Output: dict_values(['Alice', 30, 'New York', 'USA']) (view is updated)

+    values_list = list(my_dict.values()) # get a static list

+    print(values_list) #['Alice', 30, 'New York', 'USA']

+2. dict.items()

+•  Explanation: The items() method returns a view object that displays a list of a dictionary's key-value pairs (items) as tuples.
+This view object is dynamic, meaning that if you change the dictionary, the view object will reflect those changes.
+The order of the items is guaranteed to match the insertion order in Python 3.7+.

+•  Purpose: To efficiently iterate over both keys and values in a dictionary simultaneously.

+•  How it Works:

+  1. The method creates a view object that represents the dictionary's items.
+  2. Each item is represented as a tuple (key, value).
+  3. The view object provides a dynamic view, reflecting any changes made to the dictionary.
+  4. The order of the items is guaranteed to match the insertion order in Python 3.7+.

+•  Important Notes:

+  •  The returned object is a view, not a static list.
+  •  Changes to the dictionary are immediately reflected in the view.
+  •  To get a static list of the items, you can use list(dict.items()).
+  * You can unpack the view into key, value pairs.
+  •  The order of values is guaranteed to match the insertion order in Python 3.7+.

+•  Example (Python):

+    my_dict = {"name": "Alice", "age": 30, "city": "New York"}

+    items_view = my_dict.items()

+    print(items_view)  # Output: dict_items([('name', 'Alice'), ('age', 30), ('city', 'New York')])

+    my_dict["country"] = "USA"

+    print(items_view)  # Output: dict_items([('name', 'Alice'), ('age', 30), ('city', 'New York'), ('country', 'USA')])

+    for key, value in items_view:
+      print(f"{key}: {value}")

+3. dict.keys()

+•  Explanation: The keys() method returns a view object that displays a list of all the keys in the dictionary.
+This view object is dynamic, meaning that if you change the dictionary, the view object will reflect those changes.
+The order of the keys in the view object is guaranteed to match the insertion order in Python 3.7+.

+•  Purpose: To efficiently access and iterate over the keys in a dictionary.

+•  How it Works:

+  1. The method creates a view object that represents the dictionary's keys.
+  2. The view object provides a dynamic view of the keys, reflecting any changes made to the dictionary.
+  3. The order of the keys corresponds to the insertion order (Python 3.7+).

+•  Important Notes:

+  •  The returned object is a view, not a static list.
+  •  Changes to the dictionary are immediately reflected in the view.
+  •  To get a static list of the keys, you can use list(dict.keys()).
+  •  The order of keys is guaranteed to match the insertion order in Python 3.7+.

+•  Example (Python):

+    my_dict = {"name": "Alice", "age": 30, "city": "New York"}

+    keys_view = my_dict.keys()

+    print(keys_view)  # Output: dict_keys(['name', 'age', 'city'])

+    my_dict["country"] = "USA"  # Add a new key-value pair

+    print(keys_view)  # Output: dict_keys(['name', 'age', 'city', 'country']) (view is updated)